karthikk213/Guvi_Assignment01_userregistration_system/README.md

 like this all functions is defined accoridng to assignment and tested plenty number of times. data.txt file  where user email and password is stored. thanks.

+KINDLY CHANGE THE DATA.TXT LOCATION IN ALL REUIQRED PLACES , AS THE FILELOCATION IS GIVEN ACCORDING TO MY WORKSTATION , KINDLY CHANGE IT TO CURRENT WORKSTATION PLACE.